Yang-Bo-Yu/Yang-Bo-Yu/docs/blog/poem/2023/detour.md

 the verses carved upon the gravestone?
 <br>
 I will forget the wide wheat fields below the hill,
-forget the stillness,
+forget the calmness,
 forget how a cappella clouds
 withstand the sinking of the light cone.
 <br>
-And so the wind moves quietly across the summit.
+And so the wind flows quietly across the summit.
 Air currents turn at dusk, gathering,
 forming a distant road of suffering
 that leads into the void.